-It’s time to move forward with the CISSP this year.
+It’s time to move forward with earning the CISSP certification this year.
 I’m committing to the CISSP certification in 2019.
 This will be the first certification outside of CompTIA.
 I bounced around the idea of getting it for way too long.

 Update 9/19: It’s time!
 I’m taking the exam at the end of the month.
 The CISSP exam overview post is now up!

-The featured image may be fake but this is not an April Fools joke.
+The featured image may be fake, but this is not an April Fools joke.

 In the coming weeks, I’ll put together study notes like I’ve done previously for CompTIA certifications.

-I went to an (ISC)² conference in 2015 and it was awesome.
+I went to an ISC2 conference in 2015, and it was awesome.
 I want to attend another one.
-But this time as an (ISC)² member.
+But this time, as an ISC2 member.

 Free Study Resources

-I’ll be writing up my own notes to make sure I absorb the material but here are 3 free resources (say that 3 times fast) to get you started:
+I’ll be writing up my own notes to make sure I absorb the material, but here are 3 free resources (say that 3 times fast) to get you started:

 Kelly Handerhan Audio MP3s(Based on Kelly Handerhan’s Cybrary CISSP Course) Cybrary CISSP Bootcamp Slides PDF